VamsiSangam/shoot-them/README.md

 - If you touch an alien you die!
 - Refresh page to start over.

+This game was built by me as an exercise in the course [Develop Games with Construct 2](https://mva.microsoft.com/en-US/training-courses/game-development-with-construct-2-8355).
+Do check out the course!

-Have fun! :v: :space_invader: :video_game:
+Please star the repo if you liked the game.
+Have fun! :v: :video_game: